Skip to main content

 pip install pywhatkit

-This works by opening WhatsApp Web in your browser and typing the message automatically.
-It requires you to be logged into WhatsApp Web and your computer to be on at the scheduled time.
-It is not elegant, but it gets the job done for things like birthday wishes or reminder messages.
-For anything more serious, look into the WhatsApp Business API, which is the official and proper way to send automated messages.
+Works by opening WhatsApp Web in your browser and typing the message automatically.
+Requires you to be logged into WhatsApp Web with your computer running at the scheduled time.
+Not elegant.
+But for birthday wishes or reminder messages, it gets the job done.
+For anything more serious, look into the WhatsApp Business API — that's the official and proper approach.

 9. Password Generator

-I know password managers can generate passwords, but sometimes I need to generate a batch of strong passwords quickly -- for test accounts, temporary access credentials, or just to have a few stored offline.
-This script generates passwords with customizable rules.
+I know password managers can generate passwords.
+But sometimes I need a quick batch of strong passwords — for test accounts, temporary access, or offline storage.
+This script generates them with customizable rules.

 The Code